-The 3 hour lectures, held on Thursdays, introduce the material, and are designed to provide insight and help acquire good learning strategies.
-Extra 1 hour lectures, held on Mondays, are meant to further help beginners with the more basic aspects programming and Python, but everyone is welcome to attend.
+Lectures introduce the material, and are designed to provide insight and help acquire good learning strategies.
 Consultations are for individual contact, to help resolve more individual issues.
 Online discussions are for exchanges being part of a community, where everyone seeks support and provides support to others on any matter than is of interest to other students.
-From week 2 to week 11 included, programming quizzes will be released after the Thursday lecture and your answers should be submitted by midnight on Wednesday of the following week.
+From week 2 to week 11 included, programming quizzes will be released after the Tuesday lecture and your answers should be submitted by midnight on Monday of the following week.
 This will help you master the fundamental notions and techniques that will have been presented during lectures up to the previous week, keep up to date with the current material, and give you confidence that you are well on track.
+Students enrolled in the Friday class should start working on the quizzes as soon as they are released and so will get a chance to ask questions a few days later.
+The three assignments are where the bulk of the work will be done.
 Assignments will allow you to turn theory into practice, transform passive knowledge into active knowledge, design solutions to problems, and experience the many ways of making mistakes and correcting them when translating an algorithmic solution to an implementation.
-There will be two assignments, due at the end of week 6 and week 12, respectively.
+The same remark as for the quizzes applies to students enrolled in the Friday class.